mjf1406/the-sun-to-scale/README.md

 ## Change Log

 -   To-do List
+    -   sticky on mobile is a bit weird
+    -
+-   2024/04/21
-    -   add the rest of the real-world objects
+    -   added the rest of the real-world objects
-    -   colors are borked on Chrome, so need a theme
+    -   fixed: colors are broken on Chrome, so need a theme
 -   2024/04/20
     -   added planet icons
     -   added celestial data